 The EHC’s purpose is to foster equine history research and its dissemination, and promote collaboration between equine historians in all disciplines.
 As such, we encourage submissions from anyone who researches equine history.
 This includes, but is not limited to, scholars in other disciplines other than history, like agriculture, archaeology, art history, and literature, and researchers in non-academic settings, such as public historians and independent scholars.
 Submissions from scholars at any career stage are welcome.
-Please understand that space may be limited for this inaugural conference, but we expect the number of presentation spots available to grow in future years.
+Check here for a look at last year’s fabulous gathering.

-The deadline for submission is 15 April 2018.
-Please send abstracts (250 words or less) and a one-page CV to email@example.com.
+The deadline for submission is Friday, April 19, 2019.
+For individual submissions, please send abstracts (250 words or less) and a one-page CV to firstname.lastname@example.org.
+For panel submissions, please send a single proposal which includes: panelists names and C.V.s, chair name, panel abstract (150 words or less), and individual abstracts (200 words or less each).
 The Program Committee will notify all those who submitted proposals of its decision by the end of May.
-Travel funds may be available for speakers.
-Questions?
-Contact us.